kyma-project/busola/docs/extensibility/form-section.md

 <img src="./assets/form-widgets/CodeEditor.png" alt="Example of a code editor widget" style="border: 1px solid #D2D5D9">

-> NOTE: Remember to put both single and double quotes if you want to use plain language (e.g. "'YAML'").
-Specyfing just double quotes ("YAML") makes Busola try to access nonexistent `YAML` variable, resulting the language to be `undefined`.
+> NOTE: Remember to put both single and double quotes if you want to use plain language (for example, "'YAML'").
+Specifying just double quotes ("YAML") makes Busola try to access a nonexistent `YAML` variable, resulting in the language being `undefined`.

 ### Resource